［イベント情報］August 17, 2021(Tue)

 ◇The British Museum Japanese Old Books Database (1,567 items)

 https://www.dh-jac.net/db1/books/search_bm.php (in Japanese)

 ◇Ukiyo-e Online Database for the Collection of the British Museum (20,436 items)

-https://www.dh-jac.net/db/nishikie/search_bm.php?lang=ja (in Japanese)［イベント情報］The Otojiro & Sadayakko Kawakami's Album of European and American Performance Materials is published in the ARC's Shochiku Otani Library Special Data Browsing SystemOctober 22, 2020(Thu)
+https://www.dh-jac.net/db/nishikie/search_bm.php?lang=en (in English)［イベント情報］The Otojiro & Sadayakko Kawakami's Album of European and American Performance Materials is published in the ARC's Shochiku Otani Library Special Data Browsing SystemOctober 22, 2020(Thu)